wrvenkat/bnr/README.md

 bnr is a shell script tool to create and restore backups of the dotfiles based off a config file.

 ## Getting Started
-	There are many dotfiles management softwares out there.
+ &nbsp;&nbsp;&nbsp;There are many dotfiles management softwares out there.
 This is just another.
  The bnr script reads config information from a [config file](https://github.com/wrvenkat/bnr-conf) and restores or creates backup.

 ## LICENSE